rancher/docs/content/rancher/v2.x/en/cluster-admin/config-private-registry/_index.md

 ---
-title: "4.
-Configure Rancher for the Private Registry"
+title: Configuring a Private Registry
 weight: 400
 aliases:
 ---

-After your private registry is populated with all the required system images, you need to configure Rancher to use the private registry.
+For air gap installations of Rancher, a private registry should be configured during the Rancher installation.
+This section describes how to configure a private registry from the Rancher UI if you need to set it after Rancher is installed.

 There are two places you need to use a private registry:

 - When Rancher is installed, to provide the Rancher system images
 - After Rancher is installed, to use when deploying clusters